JafarAkhondali/dservgun-bighfi-securityfix-233636/ryanbank/instructions.md

-echo "Creating csv files"
-python Test.py --file test.csv --chunkSize 20000 --headers 10
-echo "Creating hdf5"
+# Create a file with profiling output for csv and hdf5 file types
- python Test.py --file test.hdf5 --hdf5 --chunkSize 20000 --headers 10
+python Test.py --file test --chunkSize 20000 --headers 10